 Every year, the Connecticut Land Conservation Council sets a Conservation Agenda identifying key legislative policy and funding priorities critical to land conservation at every level.

-The 2022 Connecticut General Assembly convenes on February 9.
+The 2023 Connecticut General Assembly convened on January 4.

-Significantly increasing investments in land conservation programs and incorporating working and natural lands into Connecticut’s goals and implementation plans to address the climate crisis are at the top of CLCC’s 2022 list of policy priorities which include the following:
+Supporting funding and staff for land conservation and stewardship programs, as well as incentivizing land conservation, stewardship, and climate resilience are at the top of CLCC’s 2023 list of policy priorities which include the following:

-STRENGTHEN CT DEEP’s ability to promptly fill vacancies and new positions, streamline grant administration, and engage in public-private partnerships that help DEEP meet its mission, maintain service levels, and maximize the state’s ability to leverage existing and new federal funds for land conservation, parks, and greenspace development.
+STRENGTHEN CT DEEP’s capacity to promptly fill vacancies and create new positions, streamline grant administration, and engage in public-private partnerships that help the agency meet its mission, maintain service levels, and leverage federal funds for land conservation

 CHAMPION amendments to Connecticut General Statutes Section 7-131d (OSWA Statute) to maximize the ability of municipalities, land trusts, and water companies to leverage municipal and federal funds.

 ENSURE nature-based climate solutions are incorporated into state policies, goals and legislation to support climate resilience and mitigation.

 Click on the button below to read CLCC's 2023 Conservation Policy Priorities.